Chaussée d'Antin–La Fayette station

-Chaussée d'Antin–La Fayette (/fr/) is a station on Line 7 and Line 9 of the Paris Métro.
-The station was opened on 5 November 1910 with the opening of the first section of the line from Opéra to Porte de la Villette.
-The line 9 platforms opened on 3 June 1923 with the extension of the line from Saint-Augustin.
+Chaussée d'Antin–La Fayette (/fr/) is a station on Lines 7 and 9 of the Paris Métro.
+Located in the 9th arrondissement, it opened on 5 November 1910 with the opening of the first section of Line 7 from Opéra to Porte de la Villette.
+The Line 9 platforms opened on 3 June 1923 with the extension of the line from Saint-Augustin.